kappa11/MyLorcanaDatabase/README.md

 * Script can read all the information about the expansion (set) and the list of cards
 * Each cards is linked also to the set
-* It can link to the image of the cards
+* It can link to the image of the cards (it open a new window in your browser)

 ## Output